Policyholder vs Insured vs Named Driver: Understanding the Difference

 Permissive Use: When an Unlisted Driver Gets Behind the Wheel

 What happens if someone not on your policy borrows your car?
-Most policies include a permissive use clause, which extends limited coverage to anyone who drives your vehicle with your permission — as long as they're not a regular household driver.
+Most policies include a permissive use clause, which extends limited coverage to anyone who drives your vehicle with your permission — as long as they're not a regular household driver or a formally excluded individual.
+Most insurers cap permissive use at approximately 12 or fewer occasions per year; beyond that, the driver should be added to the policy.

 Scenario Likely Coverage Outcome